Denis Shapovalov: 2020: First major quarter-final, top 10

-Moving onto the year's postponed clay swing beginning in late-September, Shapovalov embarked on the Italian Open as the twelfth seed.
+Moving onto the year's postponed clay swing beginning in late September, Shapovalov embarked on the Italian Open as the twelfth seed.
 After defeating Guido Pella and Pedro Martínez in straight sets, he faced his first three-set challenge in Humbert and was able to close the match after he lost the first set in a tiebreak.
-The win earned Shapovalov his first quarterfinal appearance at the tournament, where he faced Dimitrov, and in three sets, he notched his first career win against his opponent and landed in the semifinals.
-His semifinals match pit him against Diego Schwartzman, and after a final set with six total service breaks between both players, Shapovalov lost the deciding set tiebreak and thus, the match, after he had initially served for it at 5–4.
-Shapovalov also played the doubles tournament with Bopanna and the pair made the quarterfinals after notching an upset win over top seeds Juan Sebastián Cabal and Robert Farah.
-In the quarterfinals, the team lost to eventual finalists Jérémy Chardy and Fabrice Martin.
+The win earned Shapovalov his first quarter-final appearance at the tournament, where he faced Dimitrov, and in three sets, he notched his first career win against his opponent and landed in the semi-finals.
+His semi-finals match pitted him against Diego Schwartzman, and after a final set with six total service breaks between both players, Shapovalov lost the deciding set tiebreak and thus, the match, after he had initially served for it at 5–4.
+Shapovalov also played the doubles tournament with Bopanna and the pair made the quarter-finals after notching an upset win over top seeds Juan Sebastián Cabal and Robert Farah.
+In the quarter-finals, the team lost to eventual finalists Jérémy Chardy and Fabrice Martin.
 Upon the conclusion of the tournament, Shapovalov made his top 10 debut in the ATP singles rankings by moving up four spots and reaching a new career-high of No. 10.
 He closed out the year's clay swing with his third bid at a major in the year at the French Open by defeating Gilles Simon in four sets in the first round, but losing to Roberto Carballés Baena in the second round in five sets after twice serving for the match.
 Following the unexpected disappointment, Shapovalov explained, "The conditions were as tough as possible for me to play against here, with the balls being just so heavy and it being really cold."